 - The college offers dual-degree programs, including a Master’s in Public Health and a Master’s in Business Administration.

 - The college is the institutional sponsor of more than 25 Graduate Medical Education programs with more than 300 residents and fellows.
-The programs are based at Banner – University Medical Center Phoenix and include such fields as family medicine, OB/GYN, cardiology, neurology, psychiatry and medical toxicology, among many others.
+The programs are based at Banner – University Medical Center Phoenix and include such fields as family medicine, surgery, OB/GYN, cardiology, neurology, psychiatry and medical toxicology, among many others.

 - The college is a vibrant community resource, offering workshops and community engagement programs like Connect2STEM, Summer Scrubs and Wildcat Night; each are designed to inspire youth about careers in health care.
 Medical students serve at community health clinics like Wesley Community and Health Center and are mentors for students at Bioscience High School.